Don’t Take a Chance as Experience Shows OSB & Chipboard No Good for Garden Buildings

 The garden shed, summerhouse or garden office are key to this because even on a wet day the peace and quiet can help that little germ of inspiration to flourish.
-Clearly, the value of the garden shed is of great value to the UK and even more so during this period of negative feeling and struggling economy.
+Clearly, the value of the garden building is of great value to the UK and even more so during this period of negative feeling and struggling economy.

 I started my garden shed business in 1979, before Margaret Thatcher came to power, in my garden.
 I was looking for ideas on what to do with my life and decided to see what was required to build a garden shed.
 After doing a great deal of homework I scraped together the money to buy the materials and set about building my shed.
 It took me a little while to build the sides nailing them together by hand and the floor and roof I made using chipboard, which SEEMED like a good idea at the time.